Recent developments with Intel Corporation (INTC) have led to the company's beta value being reach 0.71 cents.

 Intel Corporation (NASDAQ: INTC) Trading Performance Indicators

-Check out the current performance indicators for Intel Corporation (INTC).
-In the past quarter, the stock posted a quick ratio of 1.40.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.48.
-Likewise, its price to free cash flow for the trailing twelve months is 7.00.
+Here are Intel Corporation’s current performance indicators.
+According to the last quarter’s results, the stock had a quick ratio of 1.40.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.52.
+Likewise, its price to free cash flow for the trailing twelve months is 7.21.

 Technical Analysis of Intel Corporation (INTC)